 The Deferred Acquisition Costs are valued at zero for Solvency II purposes because they are released as future profits from the premium reserves.

-D.1.a.2.9 Short term Bank Deposits
+4.1.1.2.9 Short term Bank Deposits

 Short term bank deposits consist of cash at banks in current accounts.